Location: Ahe Atoll, Tuamotus

 We have made it to Ahe Atoll!!!

-The Atoll is a beautiful place and I know we are all very very happy to be here (and to be able to walk around on deck without our PFDs).
+The Atoll is a beautiful place, and I know we are all very, very happy to be here (and to be able to walk around on deck without our PFDs).
 After we dropped anchor in the calm, clear waters of the inner lagoon, like a well-oiled machine, we rolled immediately into anchor life preparations and a little bit of boat appreciation.
 A wonderful lunch prepared by our captain and a fun time swimming and backflipping off the bowsprit pulled the afternoon together.
-The rest of the afternoon was fairly relaxed (with the exception of the divemaster candidates taking their exams!) and we finished off the day with roasted chicken, lots of veggies, and rice before Squeeze.
-Tonight’s question was “If you could have a catchphrase, what would it be?”
+The rest of the afternoon was fairly relaxed (with the exception of the divemaster candidates taking their exams!), and we finished off the day with roasted chicken, lots of veggies, and rice before Squeeze.
+Tonight’s question was, “If you could have a catchphrase, what would it be?”
 We got lots of creative and amusing answers.
-Now we are preparing for a marine biology class with Amy before we catch a good night’s sleep in paradise.
+We are preparing for a marine biology class with Amy before we catch a good night’s sleep in paradise.

 Tim up the mast